BREAKING NEWS

 How much is Zakat?

-Zakat is usually 2.5% of eligible net wealth if Nisab and Hawl conditions are met.
+Zakat is generally 2.5% of eligible net wealth when Nisab and Hawl conditions are met.

 Is Zakat on salary?